gportay/cqfd6/README.md

 ### Use cqfd as a standard shell for binaries

-You can even use the `--shell` command to use it as a standard `$SHELL` so binaries honoring that variable run shell commands in your defined container.
+You can even use the `--shell` command to use it as a standard `$SHELL` so binaries honoring that variable run shell commands in your build container.

 Example: